frmdstryr/kdev-zig/README.md

-# Rust Language Support plugin
+# Zig Language Support plugin

-This package is a WIP to provide language support for Rust.
+This package is a WIP to provide language support for Zig.

+It was forked from kdev-rust.

 ## Compiling

+First, build and install kdevelop from source so the test libraries are availble.

-### Build kdev-rust
+### Build kdev-zig

-***A nightly Rust compiler is required for compilation***

 ```
 mkdir build